vals/letmeguesswhereyourefrom.com/post.md

 [FIGURE]

-I made this web application as an exercise in applying machine learning, in this post I will describe it.
+I made this web application as an exercise in applying machine learning, in this post I will describe

-I wanted to see how distinctive names are depending on origin.
-People can quite easily guess where someone is from based on their name.
-We have encountered many examples of name country pairings.
+ - How I got data,
+ - How I made the model,
+ - How I optimized the model for use in a web application, and,
+ - How I made the web application.

-### Getting data
+### Getting training data

 The first problem is where to get the data from.
-For the model to be representative you want to data from real people.
-There are many lists of "Most people names in ..." for various countries.
+For the model to be representative I would want data from real people.
+There are many lists of "Most common names in ..." for various countries.
 These however mostly consist of either first names or surnames.
 I doubted just for example first names would not contain enough information to train a model.
 For a while I thought I could get surname lists and first name lists and randomly pair elements from them to make larger training sets.
 Looking for real names, I found that Wikipedia has [a list of people who have Wikipedia pages by country](https://en.wikipedia.org/wiki/Lists_of_people_by_nationality)!

 We can quickly get all this data